mrparker909/extractPGRS/README.md

    First choose a trait to calculate a risk score for, this can be done here: http://geneatlas.roslin.ed.ac.uk/trait/

-   Once you have chosen a trait, the trait number is shown in the URL (eg: trait number is 76 for "depression"): http://geneatlas.roslin.ed.ac.uk/trait/?traits=76
+   Once you have chosen a trait, the trait number is shown in the URL (eg: for the "depression" trait, the trait number is 76): http://geneatlas.roslin.ed.ac.uk/trait/?traits=76

-   The files needed are the imputed genotype files (under the column "Imputed Results") and the imputed genotype snp files (under the column "Variant info." immediately after the "Imputed Results" column) for each chromosome included in the study (see the image below).
+   The files needed are the imputed genotype files for each chromosome included in the study, (under the column "Imputed Results") and the imputed genotype snp files (under the column "Variant info." immediately after the "Imputed Results" column) see the image below for clarification.

    ![geneAtlasImage](https://github.com/mrparker909/extractPGRS/blob/master/geneAtlasDownload_markedup.png)